fedir/fedir.github.com/index.md

 I'm making sites with Open Source techologies, as Drupal, TYPO3, Wordpress, CodeIgniter.

-Full CV You could find on Linkedin : http://www.linkedin.com/pub/fedir-rykhtik/14/64/a84
+Full CV You could find on [Linkedin](http://www.linkedin.com/pub/fedir-rykhtik/14/64/a84).

 That's some articles I would like to share with You :